-The term ‘unlicensed medicine’ is used to describe medicines that are used outside the terms of their UK licence or which have no licence for use in the UK.22 Unlicensed medicines are commonly used in some areas of medicine such as in paediatrics, psychiatry and palliative care.
-They are also used, less frequently, in other areas of medicine.
+In this guidance, the term ‘unlicensed medicine’ is used to describe medicines, which are used outside the terms of their UK licence or that have no licence for use in the UK.28 Unlicensed medicines are commonly used in some areas of medicine, such as in paediatrics, psychiatry and palliative care.
+They are also used, albeit less frequently, in other areas of medicine.

 You should usually prescribe licensed medicines in accordance with the terms of their licence.
 However, you may prescribe unlicensed medicines where, on the basis of an assessment of the individual patient, you conclude, for medical reasons, that it is necessary to do so to meet the specific needs of the patient.

 - There is no suitably licensed medicine that will meet the patient’s need.
-Examples include (but are not limited to), for example, where:23
+Examples include – but are not limited to – where:29

-- there is no licensed medicine applicable to the particular patient.
-For example, if the patient is a child and a medicine licensed only for adult patients would meet the needs of the child; or
+- there is no licensed medicine applicable to the particular patient, for example, if the patient is a child and a medicine licensed only for adult patients would meet the needs of the child

-- a medicine licensed to treat a condition or symptom in children would nonetheless not meet the specific assessed needs of the particular child patient, but a medicine licensed for the same condition or symptom in adults would do so; or
+- a medicine licensed to treat a condition or symptom in children would nonetheless not meet the specific assessed needs of the particular child, but a medicine licensed for the same condition or symptom in adults would do so

-- the dosage specified for a licensed medicine would not meet the patient’s need; or
+- the dosage specified for a licensed medicine would not meet the patient’s need

 - the patient needs a medicine in a formulation that is not specified in an applicable licence.

-- Or where a suitably licensed medicine that would meet the patient’s need is not available.
-This may arise where, for example, there is a temporary shortage in supply; or
+b.
+A suitably licensed medicine that would meet the patient’s need is not available.
+This may arise where, for example, there is a temporary shortage in supply.

 - be satisfied that there is sufficient evidence or experience of using the medicine to demonstrate its safety and efficacy

-- take responsibility for prescribing the medicine and for overseeing the patient’s care, monitoring, and any follow up treatment, or ensure that arrangements are made for another suitable doctor to do so
+- take responsibility for prescribing the medicine and for overseeing the patient’s care, monitoring and any follow up treatment, or make sure that arrangements are in place for another suitable doctor to do so

 - make a clear, accurate and legible record of all medicines prescribed and, where you are not following common practice, your reasons for prescribing an unlicensed medicine.